Arctic Security Conference 2025

 • tbc

 Format: One day with panels driven by conversations.
 Free entry.
-Lunch included, informal reception at SALT (academic workshop the day before)
+Lunch included, informal reception at SALT (academic workshop the day before).
+Approx. 250 seats + live/recorded streaming

 Tentative program